-- Starting a center for media freelancers in lower Manhattan.
+- Starting a centre for media freelancers in lower Manhattan.

 - Creating a training program to help people find opportunities in new media. (unless the economy improves nobody will hire but training people is important)

-Bloomberg has a strong media background, I guess he can feel their pain.
+Bloomberg has a strong media background, hence he understands their pain.
 Few ideas will work, few will not.
 But at least there seems to be an intent to wake up this recession-bear and convert it to a bull.

 - Reduce, if not remove, service tax on online ad spend

 - Give “Press” status to reputed online publishers.
-They give but not without we pulling our hair!
-We need easy access to press conferences
+We need easy access to press conferences.

 - Appoint an “Internet Minister“, that is the only way something serious will happen to internet penetration.
-IT (software) is not internet, so don’t mix them.
-And for god’s sake don’t get this minister from Uttar Pradesh, life will be hell with the statues on the internet!
+IT (software) is not the internet, so don’t mix them.